-Born in Marapé, I grew up in a crowded apartment with not enough money to chill, but a lot of hearts to build a life perspective, learning how to dance samba with my japanese mother and improving hadoukens with my black father.
+Born in Marapé, I grew up in a crowded apartment with not enough money to chill, but a lot of hearts to build a life perspective, learning how to dance with my japanese mother and improving hadoukens with my black father.
 I was raised by many hands and lived between all kinds of people.
 Now those people live in me.

 Later on, media studies became a path to my chaotic and multidisciplinary voice.
-I was privileged to explore São Paulo as editor, film director, producer, illustrator, art director, visual effects artist and internet content developer.
+I was privileged to explore São Paulo as visual effects artist and internet content developer.
 Visual culture, structural racism and patriarchalism, XXI century feminism and more recently demystification of binarism are some of the themes that I choose to work recently.
-Gastronomy and music also were part of the mix.

-After the Covid19 Pandemic, I broke out the quarantine more conscious of what I am: half asian, half african, non-binary, social aware human being, building my own voice through the understanding of sensibilities awareness.
+After the Covid19 Pandemic, I broke out the quarantine more conscious of what I am: half japanese, half black, non-binary, social aware, building my own perspective through the understanding of sensibilities awareness.

 E D U C A T I O N